Master of Science in Nursing (MSN)

-Upon completion of your degree, you are eligible for certification through the American Nurses Credentialing Center or the American Academy of Nurse Practitioners as a Family Nurse Practitioner.
-Additionally, as an advanced practice nurse, you qualify to apply for prescriptive authority from the Indiana Licensure Board.
+Graduates are eligible for certification through the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP) as a Family Nurse Practitioner.
+Additionally, as an advanced practice nurse, graduates qualify to apply for prescriptive authority from the Indiana Licensure Board.

 43 credit hours